Vue 3 i18n: Building a multi-language app with locale switcher

 We can keep all our translations in the i18n/index.js file, but at some point this becomes very inconvenient.
 Why?

-• If you need to support many different languages, it becomes increasingly complex to navigate your translations.
+• Complexity with multiple languages: If you need to support many different languages, it becomes increasingly complex to navigate your translations.

-• Moreover, if your app is large, you might have hundreds or even thousands of translation keys, which will result in a huge JS file.
+• Large apps: If your app is large, you might have hundreds or even thousands of translation keys, resulting in a huge JS file.

-• It will be impossible to introduce translation lazy loading.
-Thing is, your users probably won’t view your website in all the available locales; therefore, the translations should be loaded on demand to optimize performance.
+• Translation lazy loading: It will be impossible to introduce translation lazy loading.
+Your users probably won’t view your website in all the available locales; therefore, the translations should be loaded on demand to optimize performance.
 We’ll see how to implement lazy loading later in this article.

-• Finally, you might need to hire professional translators to add and/or review your texts.
+• Professional translators: You might need to hire professional translators to add and/or review your texts.
 However, translators are usually less technically savvy than software developers, and they might have problems modifying JS files (they might even unintentionally break something).

-So, to overcome all these problems I recommend storing all your translations in separate JSON files.
-For now we’re going to be using a “one locale, one file” approach, but as your app grows you can separate translations into smaller files.
+To overcome all these problems, I recommend storing all your translations in separate JSON files.
+For now, we’re going to be using a “one locale, one file” approach, but as your app grows, you can separate translations into smaller files.

 First, create the src/i18n/locales/en.json file and place all English translations inside it: